mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 ## Serializing Floating Point Values

-The bit stream only serializes integer values.
-How can we serialize a float value?

-Seems trickly but it's not actually.
-A floating point number stored in memory is just a 32 bit value like any other.
-Your computer doesn't know if a 32 bit word in memory is an integer, a floating point value or part of a string.
-It's just a 32 bit value.
-Luckily, the C++ language (unlike a few others) lets us work with this fundamental property.
+Consider a floating point number.
+In memory it's just a 32 bit value like any other.
+The C++ language lets us work with this fundamental property, allowing us to directly access the bits of float value as if it were an integer value:

-You can access the integer value behind a floating point number with a union:

 <pre>
 union FloatInt